Can Seasonal Allergies Spike Blood Sugar?

 Inflammation Causes Cortisol Levels to Rise

-Cortisol receptors are present on every organ, specifically our liver, muscle cells, adipose (fat) tissue, and pancreas.
-Glucocorticoids (cortisol) play a pivotal role in how glucose, proteins, and fat are metabolized3.
-At high levels, cortisol4:
+Cortisol receptors exist in every organ, specifically our liver, muscle cells, adipose (fat) tissue, and pancreas.
+Glucocorticoids (cortisol) play a pivotal role in metabolizing glucose, proteins, and fat.3

 • Stimulates the liver to release stored glycogen as sugar into the bloodstream.